awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 + Alphabetize key\-value pairs by the name of the parameter
 + Change the case of key\-value pairs to lowercase

-For more information, see [Configuring CloudFront to Cache Based on Query String Parameters](QueryStringParameters.md)\.
+For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.

 ```
 'use strict';